rootstrap/ml-training/README.md

 ## Data visualization
 Several visualization methods are used in order to ilustrate examples of how to show results and analyze the data available.
 In this way it is easier to understand the data and the graphs can also help you to explain and support your assumptions.

-## Linear Regression
+## Regression Models
 This example uses the dataset from the cleaning process, which contains information about Sales.
-An example of linear regression is provided in order to predict the sales.
-In the notebook *linear_regression.ipynb* you will find the excecution of the example and the comparation between the predicted and real values of the sales variable.
+In the notebook *linear_regression.ipynb* you will find the excecution of the three models to predict the sales variable.
+A comparison between the predicted and real values of the sales variable for each of the models.

-## Classification
+## Classification Models
 This examples uses the dataset which is output of the data cleaning process.
 This notebook *classification_example.ipynb* contains models of classification.
 The main idea is to classify the Sales according to DEALSIZE variable.

 ## Clustering